replaft/replaft/README.md

-# replaft
+# replicait

-The replication on Raft
+A replication implementation for Git

 ## Reference